nathannguyenq/git-games-workshop2/README.md

 ## Instructions

 1. Fork this repository to your own account.
+Make sure to unselect the checkbox to copy _all_ branches.
 2. Clone *your personal* fork.
 3. Make sure you fetch *all* of the branches using `git fetch --all`
 4. As you complete each challenge, submit a pull request.